-For purpose of the statement of cash flows, MERA has defined cash and cash equivalents to include all cash on hand, demand deposits, and short-term investments.
+MERA has defined cash and cash equivalents to include all cash on hand, demand deposits, and short-term investments for presentation in the statement of cash flows.

 Investments:

 Investments with fiscal agent represents a Guaranteed Investment Contract held by US Bank in connection with the Marin Emergency Radio Authority 2010 Revenue Bonds and 2016 Special Parcel Tax Revenue Bonds and is valued at cost because its redemption terms do not consider market rates.